kurtosis-tech/vscode-kurtosis/starlark-lsp/README.md

 ## Acknowledgments
-This `starlark-lsp` was intially forked from [tilt-dev/starlark-lsp](https://github.com/tilt-dev/starlark-lsp) which is licensed as Apache 2.0 liscence.
-It has been extended to support Kurtosis builtins.
+This `starlark-lsp` was intially forked from [tilt-dev/starlark-lsp](https://github.com/tilt-dev/starlark-lsp) which is licensed as Apache 2.0 license.
+The `starlark-lsp` has been extended to support Kurtosis built-ins.